markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > OBLAC Drives VM - OBLAC Drives VM is downloadable virtual machine that comes preinstalled with OBLAC Drives.

 **Rationale**: *Installation Guide* is ambiguous.
-OBLAC Drives VM page provides instructions on how to download, open and conigure VM on the target platform.
+OBLAC Drives VM page provides instructions on how to download, open and configure VM on the target platform.
 I think that names *OBLAC Drives Box* and *OBLAC Drives VM* make a good contrast.
-In that regard we are going to rename oblac-drives-box.ova to simply oblac-drives.ova.
+In that regard we are going to rename oblac-drives-box.ova to just oblac-drives.ova (as is the case now download link).

 > Set up your drive system - How to set parameters for your Motor and Sensors correctly.
 > Tune your drive - Each motor needs to be tuned before it is operational.

-> Set up your servo drive - Instruction on how to install firmware and configure your motor, brake and sensors.
+> Set up your servo drive - Instructions on how to install firmware and configure your motor, brake and sensors.
-> Tune your servo drive - Instruction on how to do manual and automatic tuning of your servo drive.
+> Tune your servo drive - Instructions on how to do manual and automatic tuning of your servo drive.

 **Rationale**: What is the drive system?
 How is it different than servo drive?
 For *Tune your drive*, what is *drive* is it *servo drive*?
 What is the difference between servo system and servo drive?
+Should we maybe use *SOMANET Servo Node* instead of *servo drive*.

 > Tutorial: Motion Control System - Use the playground to rotate the motor to defined position or at defined torque.